anightatheopera/trabalho_cg/Phase_3/engine/README.md

 - Named Groups and Models
 - Color by Model `rgb or HEX`
 - VBOS
-- Timed Animation Rotation and Scale
+- Timed Animation Translation, Rotation and Scale

 ### Not Implemented

 #### Mandatory

-- Fix Timed Animation Translation
 - Lights
 - Textures